xmos/lib_i2c/README.rst

 Support
 =======

-This package is supported by XMOS Ltd. Issues can be raised against the software at: https://www.xmos.com/support/
+This package is supported by XMOS Ltd. Issues can be raised against the software at www.xmos.com/support